Gooz92/world/README.md

     * Write test for PF: path post processing should not change path cost
     * Somehow deal with browser scaling
     * Standardize size and coordinates converting from cells (tiles) to pixels and relative to absolute
-    * Woodcutting mechanics impovement (take a wood and bring to storage)
     * Place house
     * Display resource count and population
     * Assign jobs (for start idle and cut trees)